 DATE: c.
 1920 • CONDITION: fine* • $45

 12721: unmarked Parker 51 counterfeit: black with metal cap marked "14KR GOLD FILLED" but with only a very thin gold wash; fully marked in imitation of a real 51, sac hardened, will need to be replaced; plated nib, cap jewel is opaque silver in color.
-Probably made in Japan, quality is low but much historical interest.
-Unused with shop wear, eight available.
+Probably made in northern Italy, quality is low but much historical interest.
+Unused with shop wear, several available.

 11943: unmarked pencil: slender, barleycorn pattern with what appear to be traces of gilding (material appears to be solid silver and not plate), 9.3 cm long, uses 1.4 mm lead, probably American.